NLnetLabs/krill-manual/source/trust-anchor.rst

 ensuring that the Proxy and Signer will only accept properly signed requests and responses, and in the process we will have a verifiable audit trail of the interactions.

-..
-NOTE:: It is still undecided whether we will include ``krillta`` in the packages we build.
-Because this is only needed by a handful of users we may end up not including it by default, but instead require that users install it using "cargo" instead.

 Run Krill with TA Support